Quantum advantage for single-photon state characterization

-Each of the three interference experiments can be described by a distinct scattering matrix, where the $ij^{th}$ element describes the probability amplitude of the transition of a single photon from the input mode $i$ to the output mode $j$.
-For a lossless passive linear optical system acting on $N$ modes, this scattering matrix must be unitary and can be uniquely specified by $2N$ real parameters.
-Two popular methods to parametrize a linear optical scattering matrix is via the Reck or Clements decompositions \cite{PhysRevLett.73.58,clements2016optimal}, in which about half of the real parameters describe the splitting ratios of two-mode beamsplitters and the other half describe the values assigned to phase shifters at various locations.
-However, in a boson sampling-like experiment, we perform a projective measurement in the Fock-basis after the scattering matrix.
-This measurement is insensitive to phase information.
-Of these $N^2$ parameters, there are exactly $2N-1$ parameters that leave the pmf invariant.
-As a result, we require $N^2-(2N-1)=(N-1)^2$ parameters to describe a family of scattering matrices that yield the same pmf.
-We will focus on $3\times3$ matrices that are described by the splitting ratios of three two-mode beamsplitters and one phase shifter.
+Each experiment is described by a distinct scattering matrix, where the $ij^{th}$ element describes the probability amplitude of the transition of a single photon from input mode $i$ to output mode $j$.
+For a lossless passive linear optical system acting on $N$ modes, this matrix is unitary and can be uniquely specified by $N^2$ real parameters.
+Common parametrizations are the Reck and Clements decompositions \cite{PhysRevLett.73.58,clements2016optimal}, where roughly half of the parameters correspond to splitting ratios of two-mode beamsplitters and the remainder to phase shifts.
+In boson sampling-like experiments, we perform projective measurements in the Fock-basis after the interferometer, which are insensitive to phase information.
+Of the $N^2$ parameters, $2N-1$ leave the pmf invariant, so only $N^2-(2N-1)=(N-1)^2$ parameters determine distinct pmfs.
+Here we focus on $3\times3$ matrices parametrized by three beamsplitter ratios and one phase shifter.

-We used conventional numerical optimization techniques to find $12$ parameteters that maximize the determinant of the sum of the FIMs corresponding to three different interferometers.
-We optimize for the determinant of the sum of the FIMs, which corresponds to optimizing for the D-optimality of our experimental design \cite{50a3d9ac-de68-352a-9395-bda5ae88bb4b}.
-D-optimality minimizes the volume of uncertainty and is invariant under reparameterization.
+We used conventional numerical optimization techniques to find $12$ parameters that maximize the determinant of the sum of the FIMs from three interferometers.
+Maximizing the determinant corresponds to optimizing the D-optimality of our experimental design \cite{50a3d9ac-de68-352a-9395-bda5ae88bb4b}, which minimizes the uncertainty volume and is invariant under reparameterization.
 In general, the optimal experimental design depends on the true values of the unknown parameters.
 We therefore perform the optimization for different underlying values.
-We assume we have no prior knowledge about the quality of the photons and therefore we optimize for the situation that the pairwise overlaps are equal.
-However, if information about a bias in the quality of the photons is available, it can be accounted for by weighting the time allocated to each experiment accordingly.
+Assuming no prior knowledge of photon quality, we optimize for the situation that the pairwise overlaps are equal.
+However, if information about a bias in the photon quality is available, it can be accounted for by weighting the time allocated to each experiment accordingly.